Skip to main content

 GENEVIEVE GELLER WYNER RESEARCH FELLOWSHIP

-The Genevieve Geller Wyner Research Fellowship at the Wyner Family Jewish Heritage Center (JHC) at New England Historic Genealogical Society provides an opportunity for a scholar to conduct research in the JHC’s archives, which contain the records of Jewish institutions and businesses and the papers of families and individuals in Greater Boston and New England.
+The Genevieve Geller Wyner Research Fellowship at the Wyner Family Jewish Heritage Center (JHC) at American Ancestors awards $2,500 and an opportunity for a scholar to conduct research in the JHC’s archives, which contain the records of Jewish institutions and businesses and the papers of families and individuals in Greater Boston and New England.
 While the scholar's research project does not have to be focused on Boston or New England, or exclusively use the JHC archives, JHC collections should account for a significant portion of the project’s source research.
 At the conclusion of the Fellowship period, the Fellow is asked to present a paper based on their research at a public event, the Genevieve Geller Wyner Annual Lecture, at a mutually agreed-upon date.
+Learn more and apply here.

 RONALD C. CURHAN AND JOAN POKROSS CURHAN RESEARCH FUND